adolfoeliazat/IoTPassenger/README.md

 SendingNotification.cs: Responsible for connecting to a notifcation hub and uses the REST API of GCM to send a notification to Android devices using said notification hub.
 More info about the API can be found here: https://msdn.microsoft.com/en-us/library/azure/dn223273.aspx

 MainPage.xaml.cs: The core of our project.
-Puts together everything above by initializing all the components (GPIO, MCP3008, BMP280 and Bluetooth)
+Pieces everything together by initializing all the components (GPIO, MCP3008, BMP280 and Bluetooth), connecting to them, and passing data along to the relevant components.
+It first connects to the OBDII, checks that the car is actually off and starts polling the sensors if so.
+When the sensors gather enough information to know for sure that someone is in the car, it sends a notification to the user.

+App.xaml.cs: Initializes the main page.